japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-CompactibleFileStreamLog.md

 batchIdToPath(batchId: Long): Path
 ----

-NOTE: `batchIdToPath` is part of the <<spark-sql-streaming-HDFSMetadataLog.adoc#batchIdToPath, HDFSMetadataLog Contract>> to...FIXME.
+NOTE: `batchIdToPath` is part of the <<spark-sql-streaming-HDFSMetadataLog.md#batchIdToPath, HDFSMetadataLog Contract>> to...FIXME.

 `batchIdToPath`...FIXME